19hours/sg-statutes/Acts/Civil Defence Act.md

 (b) officers and servicemen who are appointed to or enlisted in the Force under section 7(1).

-(2) National servicemen enlisted in the Force as either officers or servicemen who are rendering operationally ready national service shall be subject to this Act while on duty, in uniform or while under arrest, in custody or undergoing punishment or detention in accordance with the provisions of this Act.
+(2) National servicemen enlisted in the Force as either officers or servicemen who are rendering operationally ready national service and volunteer ex‑NSmen shall be subject to this Act while on duty, in uniform or while under arrest, in custody or undergoing punishment or detention in accordance with the provisions of this Act.

 [19/94]

+[Act 53 of 2018 wef 01/02/2019]

 (3) Auxiliary members shall be subject to this Act while on duty, in uniform or while under arrest, in custody or undergoing punishment or detention in accordance with the provisions of this Act.